paykun-code/paykun-php/README.md

 ```

-For further help, see our documentation on <https://docs.paykun.com>.
+For further help, see our documentation on <https://paykun.com/docs>.

 [composer-install]: https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx

-## Developing

-See the [doc.md](doc.md) file for getting started with development.

 ## License